Elmendorf Air Force Base: Cold War

-From 1991
+1991–2010

-That importance was further recognized when the F-15E Strike Eagle equipped 90th Tactical Fighter Squadron was reassigned to Elmendorf AFB from Clark Air Base in the Philippines in May 1991.
+Alaska's military importance in the Pacific region was further recognized when the F-15E Strike Eagle-equipped 90th Tactical Fighter Squadron was reassigned to Elmendorf AFB from Clark Air Base in the Philippines in May 1991.
 The Pacific Regional Medical Center moved from Clark to Elmendorf and construction of a new, greatly expanded hospital began in 1993.
-The early 1990s also saw major organizational changes and an expansion of Elmendorf's importance.
+In the early 1990s there were major organizational changes and an expansion of Elmendorf's importance.
 In 1991, the 21st Tactical Fighter Wing was reorganized as an objective wing and all the major tenant units on Elmendorf were placed under it.
 The 21st Wing was inactivated and the 3d Wing was reassigned from Clark AB to Elmendorf AFB on 19 December 1991.
 This was in keeping with the USAF's policies of retaining the oldest and most illustrious units during a period of major force reductions.
 It was also an alternative landing site for the Space Shuttle.

-The base also contains the headquarters of the Alaska Wing of the Civil Air Patrol.

 The DoD proposed a major realignment of the base as part of the Base Realignment and Closure recommendations announced on 13 May 2005.
 Under the plan, one F-15E and one F-15C squadron were replaced with the F-22, and the C-130 fleet has been replaced with the C-17 Globemaster III.

+The base (now Joint Base Elmendorf-Richardson) hosts the headquarters of the Alaska Wing of the Civil Air Patrol.